Global Atmosphere Observations

 Our Collaborators

-A growing network of institutions and collaborators are advancing SOAR.
-Our collaborator ecosystem includes the scientific user community, which collaboratively drives the definition and development of the data, instruments, network design and products.
+A growing network of institutions and collaborators is advancing SOAR.
+Our collaborative ecosystem includes the scientific user community, which collaboratively drives the definition and development of the data, instruments, network design and products.
 The private commercial sector provides Platforms of Opportunity operationalization, logistics and compliance, to turn science priorities into operational capabilities.
-Partnerships with public sector agencies provide critical instrument development capabilities, data streams and ultimately, users of the information SOAR generates.
+Partnerships with public sector agencies provide critical instrument development capabilities, data streams and ultimately, users of the information SOAR generates while keeping America at the forefront of atmospheric monitoring technology.

-Collaborators: Oceans X, National Oceanic and Atmospheric Administration’s Global Monitoring Lab, National Aeronautics and Space Administration’s AERONET, University of Washington, Brookhaven National Laboratory, Accenture, MAERSK, and Smyril Line.
+Collaborators: Oceans X, National Oceanic and Atmospheric Administration, National Aeronautics and Space Administration, University of Washington, Brookhaven National Laboratory, Accenture, MAERSK and Smyril Line.